MCU poker tip: Don’t discourage a bet you plan to call

 No reason

 Before you do that, listen to me.
-If you intend to call anyway, there’s no reason for you to discourage that bet, even if you wish it didn’t happen.
+If you intend to call anyway, there’s usually no reason for you to discourage that bet, even if you wish it didn’t happen.
 Your opponent is very unlikely to be prevented from making bets with hands strong enough to beat you.

 Published by